Local churches can build own channel with new streaming service

 "It's something we think is beneficial, and helpful for the community," Kirn said of the service.

 Get your weekend plans delivered to your inbox.
 Sign up for the Expedition: Weekend email newsletter.
-Go to www.semissourian.com/newsletters to find out more.
+Go to semissourian.com/newsletters to find out more.

 Connect with the Southeast Missourian Newsroom: